|

 that drives development economics, we’ll continue to see damp walls that

-spore moulds that damage our health.
+spore moulds and damage our health.
 On the other hand, buildings like the one above (complete with lo-maintenance plastic - kid you not - hedging) continue to be chosen by a portion of the well-heeled middle class, indicating that the modernist preference for structures that look like cartons still has cachet.
 Perhaps you feel very 'now' if you have one?

 10. What’s Next?